HR-CMGT/MGDD-unity/README.md

 #### Multiplayer
 - The player script responds to key presses.
 Make these keys public variables.
 - Now add two player ships to the game.
 Give each ship their own keyboard controls.
+- Add a collision layer, so that players can't collide with each other

 #### Score
 - Check the Update function in the player code.
 Place a log message there: `Debug.Log('flying around')`